Child and Dependent Care Credit in header of articles

 Has the same main home as you do when you provide the care

-Qualified child- or dependent-care expenses are those incurred while you work or look for work.
+Qualified child- or dependent-care expenses are those you incur while you work or look for work.
 The main purpose of the expenses must be for the well-being and protection of a qualifying person.

 Qualified expenses include:

-Expenses for care provided outside the home if the qualifying person regularly spends at least 8 hours each day in your home
+Expenses for care provided outside the home.
+This applies if the qualifying person regularly spends at least eight hours each day in your home.

 Expenses for in-home care.
 This includes expenses for: